Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 ##### Acknowledgements
 * I received inspiration for this project from the Code Institute Tutorial videos and my mentor Rhey Ann Magcalas.
-* I reviewed the following websites for ideas on problems I encountered throughout the project.